NameDir. Hans Henrik Kristensen (Christensen)

 At the time of Hans Henrik Kristensen’s marriag

-e to Anna Eleonore Karoline Solbue his fathers name was recorded as Jakob Kristensen.24Note: Due to the church pre-printed forms, the source reference is not correct.
-Hans Henrik’s father died in 1861, before he was married.
-The groom’s father, recorded as Jacob Kristensen, is his brother.
+e to Anna Eleonore Karoline Solbue, his father’s name was recorded as Jakob Kristensen.24Note: Due to the church’s pre-printed forms, the source reference is incorrect.
+Hans Henrik’s father passed away in 1861, before he was married.
+The groom’s father, who is recorded as Jacob Kristensen, is actually his brother.